What is the Technology requirement in IoT?

 The internet of things technology stack can prove a tough nut to crack if we try to find our way through this technological maze.
 This is because of the complexity of IoT technology and IoT device requirements.
 However, in this blog, we are going to simplify and attempt to break down the technological requirements of IoT into 5 basic technology layers involved in the Internet of Things product development.
 These are the following:

-The backbone of your IoT solution is the Cloud Platform.
+Data Analysis and Storage – IoT Cloud platforms – The edge-computed data is sent to the Cloud platform.
 The cloud platform provides the foundation for critical functions like data collecting, processing, and IoT data analytics.

-Here’s some more detail about these technologies required in IoT solution development
+Here’s some more detail about technology requirement IoT solution development

 An IoT device hardware is a printed circuit board (PCB) that has circuitry and hardware components designed to work with a specific microcontroller.
 Electronics prototyping is one of the initial steps of IoT hardware development.

-Here’s a look at the important components of an IoT board
+Here’s a look at the important components of choosing an IoT hardware

 - Power circuit– It enables the circuit with the power to run.